contrerasjake/AGHIM-Web/README.md

 ## Getting Started

 ### Prerequisites
-Use the package manager [composer](https://getcomposer.org/download/) to install the app.
+- Use the package manager [composer](https://getcomposer.org/download/) to install the app.
+- Laravel
+- XAMPP

 ### Installation
 1. Clone the repo